campaignzero/police-scorecard/docs/development-process.md

 Continuous Integration
 ===

-We have three Environments, each setup with Continuous Integration and independent URLs for testing.
+We have three Environments, each set up with Continuous Integration and independent URLs for testing.

 | ENVIRONMENT | TAG | BRANCH | SOURCE BRANCH |
 |:------------|:----|:-------|:-----|